-- The School encounters challenges in sustaining a cohesive and affordable enrichment programme which threatens one of the key distinctive features of the School.
-Leaders remain committed to the wider learning opportunities provided to pupils and students and will work increasingly within creative partnerships and with stakeholders to develop funding streams and other no-cost options and activities. - With public examinations resumed from summer 2022 after cancellations in 2020 and 2021 nationally, it is recognised that the School might struggle to demonstrate success in relation to academic impact, arising from disruptions to learning and variance in high quality and stable provision for pupils and students.
-Senior leaders, subject leaders, and staff have been and remain watchful of the need for supported and continuous recovery academically, socially, and emotionally in relation to mental health and self-esteem and confidence with a wide range of academic and pastoral interventions and personalisation in place where appropriate and within available resources.
+The School encounters challenges in sustaining a cohesive and affordable enrichment programme which risks compromising one of the key distinctive features of the School.
+Leaders remain committed to the wider learning opportunities provided to pupils and students - and will work increasingly within creative partnerships and with stakeholders to develop funding streams and other no-cost options and activities.

+- With public examinations resumed from summer 2022 after cancellations in 2020 and 2021 nationally, it is recognised that the School might struggle to demonstrate success in relation to academic impact, arising from disruptions to learning and variance in high quality and stable provision for pupils and students.
+Senior leaders, subject leaders, and staff have been and remain watchful of the need for supported and continuous recovery academically, socially, and emotionally in relation to mental health and self-esteem and confidence with a wide range of academic and pastoral interventions and personalisation in place where appropriate and within available resources. - School leaders and Trustees recognise the disproportionate impact of financial hardship on pupils, students, and families at a time where cost of living pressures are for many acute.
+Where children are in situations of relative poverty, there is a risk to fundamental welfare and well-being, which would inevitably threaten academic progress and learning.
+Staff and especially pastoral leaders at the School are alert to this, and within available and fair means, the School seeks to provide support in such cases.